NativeScript/docs-v7/ui/animation.md

 - [Declarative](./animation-css.md) - you will use the easy and familiar CSS3 animations API
 - [Imperative](./animation-code.md) - take full control of any animation by calling animation methods directly with code

-[Here](./animation-examples.md) you wlll find a detailed set of examples demonstating the different animations that can be achieved with NativeScript.
+[Here](./animation-examples.md) you will find a detailed set of examples demonstrating the different animations that can be achieved with NativeScript.

 ##Hello world example